Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 The third experiment used the second skill — browser-act-skill-forge — for the kind of task I do a lot of: surveying GitHub repositories before writing about them.

-Before any AI agent / MCP / Skill roundup, I usually need to evaluate a batch of repos: stars, forks, last-update date, license, README install instructions, whether examples ship with the repo, whether they mention Skill / MCP / CLI, and whether they're actually usable from Claude Code.
+Before any AI agent / MCP / Skill roundup, I usually need to evaluate a batch of repos: stars, forks, last-update date, license, README install instructions, whether examples ship with the repo, whether they mention Skill / MCP / CLI, and whether they are actually usable from Claude Code.
 One or two repos by hand is fine.
 Ten or twenty becomes a chore — and worse, the agent ends up re-exploring GitHub from scratch each time.

 So I forged a skill.
 Install: